Last Updated on

 To say there is a small difference between the ship with stabilizers and without would be like saying there’s a small difference between an ice cube and an iceberg.
 Almost immediately, the ship began to sway with the waves.

 But despite the rocking of the ship, we all headed to our cabins to gear up and brave the biting wind and rain on the shifting deck to get our first glimpse of land and celebrate surviving the Drake.
-We took pictures and watched with minor concern as the Deck 5 jacuzzi emptied most of its contents onto the deck as the ship pitched left, right, up and down.
+We took pictures and watched with mild concern as the Deck 5 jacuzzi emptied most of its contents onto the deck as the ship pitched left, right, up and down.

 As the ship continued to lurch, the rocking (which was a novelty at first after the smooth Drake crossing) seemed to wear on us as one by one people started heading to the safety of their beds for the night.
 Walking around the ship became quite challenging and a number of passengers had their first bout with seasickness.